 - 1.1 The Anti-Social Behaviour (ASB) Policy expired in 2019, and therefore has now been updated and reviewed.
-The new draft policy is attached at Appendix A. The policy was under review in early 2020 but the impact on the service due to COVID meant that the review was delayed until 2021. - 1.2 This has been consulted on internally and with key partner agencies working on antisocial behaviour including the Police, Hertfordshire County Council, Watford Community Housing Trust and Thrive Homes.
+The new draft policy is attached at Appendix A. The policy was under review in early 2020 but the impact on the service due to COVID meant that the review was delayed until 2021.
+The Council continued to work to and be guided by the current ASB Policy. - 1.2 This has been consulted on internally and with key partner agencies working on antisocial behaviour including the Police, Hertfordshire County Council, Watford Community Housing Trust and Thrive Homes. - 1.3 The report and policy was presented to the Policy and Resources Committee on 11 September and it was agreed by the Committee to recommend the policy to Full Council on 19 October 2021.
+The policy has been updated since this meeting. - 1.4 The policy is being presented to the Committee for any further comments before Council ratify the policy.